 Being a real estate agent is the perfect job for a “people-person.”
 It involves excellent listening skills and the ability to communicate effectively.
 Real estate is a quick-moving business.
 Things are changing all the time.
 Your agent should respond to calls or emails promptly (within 12-24 hours.)
 Buying a home is a process that involves a lot of time and money, and if you and your agent can’t communicate efficiently, it could end up costing you more of both.
 These days, most agents have instant access to their emails and messages on their phones.
 It’s not unrealistic to expect some response to your question within 1-2 hours.

-A good way to avoid this problem is stating your expectations upfront.
+An excellent way to avoid this problem is by stating your expectations upfront.
 Find out your agent’s preferred method of communication and make yours known as well.
 Specifically, layout what your communication expectations are.
 It’s time to give your agent the boot if poor communication becomes a habit.

 They’re Not Giving You What You Want

 Maybe you’ve explicitly told your agent you need a pet-friendly apartment and they keep showing you residences that aren’t.
 Perhaps you’ve made it clear that your growing family needs five bedrooms, and everything he/she has been showing you has three.
 Real estate agents know that buying a home means compromise.
 They know that sometimes your dream home doesn’t have all of the things you think it needs.
 But there are also deal breakers in every circumstance.